All prices include GST and are in NZ dollars

 All pharmacists have the potential to encounter anaphylaxis in their career.
 Complete this on demand learning to recognise anaphylaxis and its treatment.
 Learn about Pharmacist-led interventions in allergy management and education, and adjunctive treatments in allergy.

-Clozapine Dispensing in Community Pharmacy On Demand Training Course
+Clozapine Dispensing in Community Pharmacy - On Demand

 Clozapine has drastically improved the lives of many patients however it can cause many serious side effects.
 Clozapine is associated with a significant risk of neutropenia, which may progress to a potentially fatal agranulocytosis.